Reading Order

 Are the prequel novellas required?

-No — A Game of Love and Hate and House of Crimson Nights are extra goodies that deepen the world, but you can read the main books first and circle back.
+No — A Game of Love and Hate, House of Crimson Nights, and Daughter of Sin are extra goodies that deepen each world, but you can read the main books first and circle back.
 Many readers prefer them that way.

 What's a "smutilogue"?